High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Introduction

 As highlighted in our review of the literature below, in our view, the existing methods for this prediction task do not adequately address all three challenges.
 To bridge this gap, we propose a novel high-dimensional censored MIDAS logistic regression method that addresses these complexities.
 Our approach is based on a high-dimensional logistic regression framework to estimate survival probabilities.
 To address right-censoring, we make use of a tool from the survival analysis literature called outcome-weighted inverse probability of censoring weighting, as described in \citet{blanche2023logistic}.
 The mixed-frequency nature of the data is managed using mixed data sampling (MIDAS), an approach developed and popularized by \citet{ghysels2007midas}.
 This method approximates the coefficients of the lags of each variable using a finite-dimensional series basis, known as the dictionary.
 Finally, to handle the high dimensionality of the predictors, we apply a sparse-group LASSO penalty.
 This penalty not only manages the dimensionality of the regressors but also accounts for the group structure of the predictors, which corresponds to the lags of the original variables, as discussed in \citet{babii2022machine}.

-We derive finite-sample bounds on the estimation error of our estimator.
-Notably, these bounds allow for heavy-tailed variables, and account for both the approximation error and right-censoring, which are novel contributions to the literature on high-dimensional logistic regression models.
+We derive finite-sample bounds on the estimation error of our penalized estimator.
+Notably, these bounds allow for heavy-tailed variables and account for both the approximation error and right-censoring, which are novel contributions to the literature on high-dimensional logistic regression models. \tcr{Additionally, we propose a de-sparsified procedure for the penalized estimator, which leverages the nodewise regression \citep{van_de_geer_debias}.
+Under suitable regularity conditions, the de-sparsified estimator is asymptotically normal, enabling valid inference on individual components of the parameter vector while properly accounting for right-censoring, MIDAS approximation error, and heavy-tailed covariates.
+Notably, the presence of censoring introduces a nonstandard variance structure for the de-sparsified estimator, which has not yet been examined in the existing literature \citep{van_de_geer_debias,caner2023generalized,babii2023machine}.}

 The finite-sample performance of our method is evaluated through simulations, demonstrating its robustness against natural alternatives.
 Furthermore, we showcase the practical advantages of our approach through an application to forecasting the financial distress of Chinese listed firms.
 In this context, our method significantly outperforms the standard logistic regression benchmark and other competing methods over several horizons, underscoring its empirical effectiveness.
 Several practical augmented prediction methods, including oversampling and incorporating macro data into the model, are utilized.
-To further demonstrate the effectiveness of the proposed method that includes censoring information, a comparison is conducted with a method that excludes censored firms.
-Finally, our novel approach is implemented in the R package \texttt{Survivalml} to make it readily accessible for practitioners.\footnote{The package is publicly available at \url{https://github.com/Wei-M-Wei/Survivalml}.}
+To further demonstrate the effectiveness of the proposed method that includes censoring information, a comparison is conducted with a method that excludes censored firms. \tcr{The de-sparsified estimator is also employed to identify statistically significant financial predictors of firm distress.
+These identified predictors provide practitioners with new empirical insights and help direct attention to specific covariates that are particularly informative for distress prediction.} Finally, our novel approach is implemented in the R package \texttt{Survivalml} to make it readily accessible for practitioners.\footnote{The package is publicly available at \url{https://github.com/Wei-M-Wei/Survivalml}.}

 \paragraph{Literature review.} Let us first review how the existing methods address the three challenges we described, which are inherent in corporate survival forecasting.
 This review will stress the advantages of our methodology over popular alternatives.
 Given the extensive literature on this topic, we do not aim to provide an exhaustive review.
 Instead, we focus on surveying key approaches to the problems at hand.
 We also cite papers on the related problem of forecasting loan default.